Diamonds & Dancefloors: Singles

 On March 2, 2022, Max announced that "Maybe You're The Problem" would be the lead single of the album.
 She began teasing the song through snippets and TikTok videos.
 It was finally released on April 28, 2022, and subsequently debuted and peaked at number 83 on the UK Singles Chart.
 Max performed the song for the first time on June 1, 2022, on The Today Show, where she also announced the album.
 She performed the song again at the 2022 LOS40 Music Awards on November 4 of the same year.

 In August 2022, Max began teasing "Million Dollar Baby".
 The song was released on September 1, 2022, as the second single from the album.
 On October 13, 2022, Max revealed the track listing of the album along with and the back cover, on social media.
 Max performed the song at the 2022 MTV Europe Music Awards on November 13, and at the 2022 NRJ Music Awards on November 18.
 The song appears in the rhythm game Just Dance 2023 Edition, with the choreography performed by Max herself as a coach.

 Through TikTok, Max teased the release of the album's third single, "Weapons", which was released on November 10, 2022.
-On December 20, 2022, Max released "Dancing's Done" as the album's fourth single, which was sent to radio in Italy on January 6, 2023.
-On January 13, 2023, Max released "One of Us" as the album's fifth single, which was then followed by the album's first promotional single, "Cold as Ice" on January 24, 2023.
+On December 20, 2022, Max released "Dancing's Done" as the album's fourth single, and on January 12, 2023, Max released "One of Us" as the album's fifth single.
+On March 16, 2023, Max released the official visualizer of "Ghost" as the album's sixth single.
+The song also received a remix by Italian DJ's Merk & Kremont, which was released on May 12, 2023.

-Reception
+Promotional singles

+The album's first and only promotional single, "Cold as Ice", was released on January 24, 2023.

+Tour

+On Tour (Finally) is the debut headlining concert tour by Max, in support of the album.
+The tour was first announce with 24 dates in Europe on February 22, 2023.
+The dates for the North American leg and the music festivals were announced on April 3, 2023.
+On April 6, 2023, American singer Emlyn announced that she would be the opening act for the European leg.
+On May 4, 2023, American band The Scarlet Opera announced that they would be the opening act for the North American leg.